Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Methods

 \subsection{Dataset: Wikipedia talk page edits}

-Wikipedia analysis used the Wikiconv dataset\cite{hua2018wikiconv} of all Wikipedia talk page edits.
+Wikipedia analysis used the Wikiconv dataset\cite{hua2018wikiconv} of all talk page edits on English Wikipedia.
 Bot accounts were roughly filtered out by removing any account with a name ending with \enquote{bot} (case-insensitive), as Wikipedia policy recommends for bot accounts.\cite{wiki_bot_account_policy} Accounts containing \enquote{MediaWiki} in the name were also removed.
-After filtering, the dataset had 122 million edits from 2.8 million authors.
-When analyzing by pages, we ignore edits to user talk pages, which generally contain interpersonal conversations rather than discussion of a specific topic.
+After filtering, the dataset had 122 million edits from 2.8 million authors (Table \ref{tab:dataset_sizes}).
+When analyzing by pages, we ignore edits to user talk pages, which generally contain interpersonal conversations rather than discussions of a specific topic.
 User talk pages comprise $\sim60\%$ of edits in the dataset; versions of Figures \ref{fig:B_rainbow} and \ref{fig:D_slope} for user talk pages can be found in Supplementary Section \ref{section_supp:A3_url_rainbow_slopes}.